Whales & Wood

 Enjoy this week’s edition.

-The all new Iridium GO! with an unlimited data plan for $135 a month will change the way you can get PredictWind forecasts offshore.
-This satellite unit can connect up to five smartphones, tablets or computers over WiFi to make calls, email and even use social media.
+The all new Iridium GO! with an unlimited data plan for US$135 a month will change the way you communicate offshore.
+Wirelessly connect up to 5 smartphones, tablets or computers to the Iridium GO! to make calls, email, get forecast updates and even use social media.

 Purchase the Iridium GO!
 Marine Package from PredictWind today and save 22% off the retail price.
 This is unbeatable value for remote coastal and offshore sailors.

 With or without electricity, as a navigator your job is to find your way safely to port.
 At times, ...On September 10, 2014 / By Andrew Cross